 Library hours are subject to change so please check the Library's website for current hours.

-Please see the University of Lethbridge Facts Book for more information about Library statistics.
+Please see the University of Lethbridge Annual Facts from Institutional Analysis for more Library statistics.